-London Tube attack station reopens amid manhunt
+London Tube attack: Arrest made as terror threat raised

 Scenes of panic broke out Friday at Parsons Green as the explosion went off in a busy train carriage.

 "Suddenly, there was this boom," eyewitness Gustavo Vieira told CNN.
-"Everyone shouting and screaming...
-We were just leaving the carriage [when the explosion happened]... everyone starting running... and I didn't look back."
+"Everyone shouting and screaming. ...
+We were just leaving the carriage (when the blast happened) ... everyone starting running, ... and I didn't look back."

-At least 29 people were injured in the incident, most of them with flash burns, according to Rowley.
+Most of those injured had flash burns, according to Rowley.
 None are thought to be in a serious or life-threatening condition, the London Ambulance Service said.

 A photograph taken by a witness showed what looked like a large plastic bucket in a supermarket carrier bag with wires trailing from it and flames licking the top.